randomtruffles/Dominion_League/rules.md

 ### <a name="4.6"></a>4.6 Table settings reference

 The following settings are set by default when you create a new table on [Dominion Online](https://dominion.games/).
-Per [4.5](#4.5), you should use these settings, but you do not need to set them directly.
+Per [4.5](#4.5), you should use these settings.
+You do not need to set them directly, unless you are unable to use the "League Match" setting, in which case you will need to set [4.6.6](#4.6.6) and [4.6.7](#4.6.7) manually.
 They are listed here for your information and reference.

 <a name="4.6.1"></a>4.6.1.
 "Allow spectators" should be set to Yes.